gt-crnch-rg/ucx-tutorial-hot-interconnects/README.md

 ## Link to Tutorial Video

-HotInterconnecst has hosted this tutorial video on their platform and on YouTube for this tutorial.
+HotInterconnects has hosted this tutorial video on their conference platform and on YouTube for this tutorial.
 See it [here](https://www.youtube.com/watch?v=QJIgAGZayUA).

 ## Resources Mentioned in this Tutorial